WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 If you are defining the class with a name so you can use it in code, it's a good idea to match the element name to the class.
-JavaScript's convention is to use [camel case][camelcase] for variable names, with class names additionally capitalising the first letter (sometimes called "Pascal Case").
+JavaScript's convention is to use [camel case][camelcase] for variable names, with class names additionally capitalizing the first letter (sometimes called "Pascal Case").
 Taking your element name and converting it to this casing is a good way to name the class, so `<text-format>` would be `class TextFormat`.

 It's also a good idea to add a suffix or prefix to your element class name.
 One reason for this is it helps to figure